 The university has also been highly ranked in Businessweek and Kiplinger’s lists in past years.
 Clemson University is also highly rated by both publications and also ranks as the 68th best school in the country according to U.S. News.

 Basically, these are terrific schools for kick-starting your professional accounting career and earning any range of job titles.
 Whether you want to work part-time as an accounting clerk, handle accounts payable or accounts receivable at a larger institution, or become a staff accountant at one of the Big 4 firms, take a look at the info below!

 Getting Started Looking at Colleges

-Don’t stay away from tough admission criteria and assessment – these are the challenges that will help you succeed in your future career.
+Don’t stay away from tough admission criteria and assessment.
+These are the challenges that will help you succeed in your future career!
 Find out the school’s CPA exam pass rates and standing in national rankings and competitions; student evaluations can also help you gauge the quality of an accounting program.
 In brief, aim for the best program and don’t be afraid of challenges – they are your friends on this difficult, but rewarding career path!

-Guidelines to Starting the CPA Journey
+Guidelines for Starting the CPA Journey

 South Carolina Professional Requirements

 The South Carolina accountancy board requires candidates to complete 120 semester hours from an accredited school in order to sit for the CPA exam.
 Candidates must also have a social security number or be legal U.S. residents.

 In order to be granted licensure, CPA candidates have to complete a total of 150 semester hours including at least a Bachelor’s degree with 36 hours in accounting courses and a further 36 hours in business courses.